ASKurz/recoding-Hayes-2018/Chapter_02.md

     ## [1] 0.5777458

-If you want more plentiful output, the `cor.test()` function provides a *t* value, the degrees of freedom, the corresponding *p*-value and the 95% confidence intervals, in addition to the Pearson's correlation coefficient.
+If you want more plentiful output, the `cor.test()` function provides a *t*-value, the degrees of freedom, the corresponding *p*-value and the 95% confidence intervals, in addition to the Pearson's correlation coefficient.

 ``` r
 cor.test(glbwarm$negemot, glbwarm$govact)